Bookkeeping errors wasting time? AI reduces manual mistakes by 95%.

 How HighRadius Can Help to Automate Your Accounting Processes?

 While double-entry accounting ensures enhanced accuracy in financial reporting, its complexity demands an accounting know-how and a dedicated accounting team to track each transaction.
 Manual bookkeeping is not only tedious, but it also presents opportunities for errors while recording transactions.
-HighRadius Record to Report (R2R) solution improves bookkeeping by introducing automated account reconciliation and dramatically increasing efficiency and accuracy.
+HighRadius Record to Report (R2R) software improves bookkeeping by introducing automated account reconciliation and dramatically increasing efficiency and accuracy.

 From data retrieval to journal entry and analysis, HighRadius enables enterprises to achieve a remarkable reduction in manual operations.
 By leveraging Journal Entry Management, organizations are empowered to post entries to ERP automatically for adjusting the final general ledger account balance.
 HighRadius also enables fast and easy anomaly detection and facilitates journal entry posting for large volumes of transactions.
 Our powerful automation tools help to decrease manual errors, increase efficiency, and deliver actionable insights, resulting in a 30% reduction in days to close.